 "And look where that got her."
 Faith studied the two.
 They looked miserable.
 "Hey, as much fun as trading insults with you two is, I've got things to do, you know."

 "Yeah, we heard."

 "Amazing, isn't it?
 I'm locked up in here for a good long time.
 I think the technical term was 'till you rot.'
 But then they need a slayer, and hey presto, I'm set free."

-  Dawn stared at her with hatred.
+Dawn stared at her with what looked like hatred.
 "Only till they find the new one."

 "They should just kill you then.
 Bet that would work."

-  Faith could see a spark of Dawn's sister in the teenager.
-"Wow, guess you've been taking charm lessons from Buffy?
+Faith could see a spark of Buffy in Dawn.
+"Wow, guess you've been taking charm lessons from big sis?
 Wicked harsh, kid.
 Good thing I'm past letting that kind of thing bother me."
-She leaned forward, smiled nastily.
+She leaned forward and smiled nastily.
 "See, all hell is breaking loose out there.
 And the Council, well, they need a slayer.
 A trained one.
 And whether it's obvious to you or not, I've changed."

 Dawn looked dubious.

 "I have.
 Inside.
 But that doesn't mean I have to like you, or the Council, or anyone that was against me.
 I may have to die for you.
 But I don't have to care about you."